VasiliBaranov/PorousMediaAnalysis/README.md

 The program can calculate shortest paths between a single starting void voxel and all other void voxel of a reconstruction.
 As a starting voxel, we use a void voxel closest to the geometric center of the sample.
 To calculate shortest paths, we considered each void voxel as a vertex in a graph.
 We consider each voxel connected only with its 26 nearest neighbors, excluding solid voxels.
 Euclidean distance between voxels is used as a weight of edges in this graph.
 It can thus have only values of 1, √2, and √3.
 Thus, we calculate shortest paths between the starting voxel and other void voxels inside this graph.
 We employ Dijkstra’s shortest paths algorithm.

-For a very detailed description of the steps above, please read [this wiki page](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Shortest-path-computation-description).
+For a very detailed description of this step, please read [this wiki page](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Shortest-path-computation-description).

 Program execution